Preponderous-Software/Beyond-Nations/PLANNING.md

 # Planning Document
 ## General Goals
-- Provide a reasonably-sized 2D virtual world that provokes curiosity and a sense of exploration.
+- Provide a reasonably-sized 3D virtual world that provokes curiosity and a sense of exploration.
 - Allow the player to visit a number of locations containing a number of NPCs.
 - Allow the player to perform location-specific actions and make performing actions cause time to pass.
+- Allow multiple players to cooperatively experience the game.
+- Allow users in the community to easily mod the game.
+- Ensure that the game is cross-platform (Windows/UNIX-based)

 ## Setting
 The game will take place in a medieval island town with nearby landmarks like forests/caves.